money-on-chain/main-RBTC-contract/docs/abis/MoCExchange.md

 | bproxPrice | uint256 | Price of one BProx in RBTC [using reservePrecision] |

 ### redeemBProxInternal

+> ⚠ This has been deprecated since the [Proposal to remove leveraged positions](https://forum.moneyonchain.com/t/removal-of-leveraged-positions/298) from the protocol was **approved**, however it is necessary to maintain the contracts and their documentation for legacy support.

 Internal function to avoid stack too deep errors